Zakaria-Latif/pfs_server/README.md

 The player query takes a id parameter, which specifies the ID of the player to retrieve.
 The query returns a single player, including their username, rating, and any associated messages.

-### To retrieve a single player with Matchs and Groups, you can use the following GraphQL query:
+### To retrieve a single player with Matchs and Groups, you can use the following GraphQL query

 ```
 query getPlayerMatchsGroups{